 Heads-up took so long you might’ve forgotten there was another player in Day 10, Cliff Josephy.
 Josephy started the day as the short stack with 50 million and got a double up on the very first hand of play.

-Josephy moved all-in with AQ and Nguyen called with A4.
+Josephy moved all-in with

 Then things went south for Josephy.
 He got into a set-over-set situation against Gordon Vayo and Vayo’s set of threes was just big enough to beat Josephy’s set of deuces.